|Cedar River, MI|

 After short terms of service by four keepers, Gustavus Umberham took charge of the lighthouse in 1890.
 He remained at the station until 1901, when he swapped positions with Nelson Knudsen, who was serving as keeper of the lighthouse in Algoma, Wisconsin.

-The tall, pyramidal lighthouse was relocated to a site seventeen feet north of the north side of the dwelling in February 1908, where it continued its role as a fixed white coastal light.
+The tall, pyramidal lighthouse was relocated from the pier to a site seventeen feet north of the north side of the dwelling in February 1908, where it continued its role as a fixed white coastal light.
 At the same time, the range lights were moved from the east pier to the west pier.
 The new front range light consisted of a fixed red lens lantern displayed at a focal plane of twenty-one feet from an eight-inch-square post, while the rear light, also fixed red, was displayed from a similar post at a focal plane of twenty-six-and-a-half feet.
 A six-foot-square lantern house was located on the channel side of the rear post.

 In 1922, the range lights and Cedar River Light were discontinued, and an unattended acetylene light was established atop a thirty-one-foot, steel, skeletal tower on August 9 of that year.
 The new tower stood on the outer end of the west pier, and its light had a characteristic of a white flash every three seconds.